 2% Viognier was co-fermented with Shiraz, of which 40% were whole bunches.
 33% new French oak was used for 17 months.

-I found it hard to warm to this wine mind you.
-I looked at it over a couple of days but it held itself back in some respects and didn't want to reveal itself entirely.
+I looked this over a couple of days and it held itself back in some respects not wanting to reveal itself entirely.

 Drink now to six years.